Bulk Billing Incentives

 Every doctor at participating practices must bulk bill every eligible service for every patient, to receive the incentive payment.

-- Bulk bill all eligible services
+- Bulk bill all BBPIP MBS eligible services for all Medicare-eligible patients.

-A new calculator is available, so practice managers and GPs can more accurately estimate the financial impact of adopting a fully bulk billing model.
+A calculator is available, so practice managers and GPs can more accurately estimate the financial impact of adopting a fully bulk billing model.
 The calculator provides practice managers and GPs with income estimates based on their consultation mix, current billing model, location, and concessional patient proportion to support decision-making by comparing different scenarios.
 The User Guide explains how to use the calculator and there is a video explaining the modelling behind the calculator.

 The RACGP has materials available for practices who wish to continue to operate a mixed billing model to help them plan and communicate their billing arrangements to patients.